0xAX/linux-insides/Initialization/linux-initialization-1.md

 jmp	*%rax
 ```

 At this moment the `rax` register contains address of the Linux kernel entry point which was obtained as a result of the call of the `decompress_kernel` function from the [arch/x86/boot/compressed/misc.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/misc.c) source code file.
-So, our last instruction in the kernel setup code is a jump on the kernel entry point.
-We already know where the entry point of the Linux kernel is defined, so we are able to start to learn what Linux kernel does after the start.
+So, our last instruction in the kernel setup code is a jump to the kernel entry point.
+We already know where the entry point of the Linux kernel is defined, so we are able to begin learning what Linux kernel does after the start.

 First steps in the kernel
 --------------------------------------------------------------------------------